Fahleh/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Task 8: A function that encodes a string using rot13.
 Task 9: A function that prints an integer.
 Task 10:Complete the function.
+Task 11: A function that adds two numbers.